jhumelsine/jhumelsine.github.io/_posts/2024-02-26-composite-design-pattern.md

 Just as Decorator is a dynamically composable alternative to inheritance, Composite is a dynamically composable alternative to traditional rendering of HAS-A relationships in OO design.

-Traditional HAS-A rendering tends to be statically locked into place at compile time.
+Traditional HAS-A implementation tends to be statically locked into place at compile time.
 The HAS-A relationships are hardcoded as field attributes.
 There is nothing wrong with this technique, especially with a domain for which these relationships do not change.
 Cars will always have engines.
 Chordates will always have spines.
 I often used this technique.

 But sometimes HAS-A relationships aren’t always set in stone.
 They may vary.
 They may not be known until runtime.
-These are the situations where Composite may be more valuable for HAS-A relationships than traditional OO practices.
+These are the situations where Composite may be more valuable for HAS-A relationship designs than traditional OO practices.

 # Real World Analogies to Composite
 Like the previous composable design patterns, Composite is not difficult to implement.
 In fact, its implementation is almost trivial.
 Its main challenge is comprehension.
 Here are a few real-world examples to ease one into the Composite concept.